-The Company is relying on the exemption provided in Section 6.1 of NI 52-110 as the Company is a "venture issuer".
-As a result, the Company is exempt from the requirements of Part 3 (Composition of Audit Committee) and Part 5 (Reporting Obligations) of NI 52-110.
+From March 1, 2017 to August 1, 2017 the Company was listed on the TSX Venture exchange and during that time relied on the exemption provided in Section 6.1 of NI 52-110 as the Company was a "venture issuer".
+As a result, the Company was exempt from the requirements of Part 3 (Composition of Audit Committee) and Part 5 (Reporting Obligations) of NI 52-110.
+On July 31, 2017, prior to the graduation of the Company to the TSX the Audit Committee was re-organized so that all members met the independence criteria and the exemption was not relied upon from that point forward.